 The SBs can be executed at any time without further intervention from users, CS or ARC staff.
 If a problem is found at run-time, execution of the SB is halted.
 The Phase 2 team at the ESO ARC will fix the problem and the affected SBs are put back in the queue for scheduling.

 Need the help of a Contact Scientist for preparing your Phase 2 material?
 Contact the ARC through the Helpdesk.

 Please note that in general Pls should submit their Phase 2 SGs as rapidly as possible to avoid any delays.
+In case of unavailability, Pls can delegate the generation of Phase 2 material to a person of their choice via the 'Project delegation' tab in their ALMA Science Portal User Profile.
 Projects for which the Phase 2 material is not successfully submitted by the deadline given in the time allocation email will be downgraded.
 The Phase 2 team will make sure all SBs will run smoothly at the telescope (e.g. check calibrator variability, target proper motion).